 HOW TO OBSERVE #ArmyBirthday

-Wish the Army a Happy Birthday and learn about the history of the oldest branch of the U.S. military.
-Let those who serve in the Army how important their volunteer service means to you.
-Other ways to salute the Army’s Birthday include:
+Wish the Army a Happy Birthday.
+You can also learn about the history of the oldest branch of the U.S. military.
+Let those who serve in the Army know how important their volunteer service means to you.

 - Share memories of your military service in the Army.